This article was last updated on 20th March 2023.

 - the leaving date of any employee you’re paying for the final time in this submission has been recorded in their payroll profile

 2. Prepare P60s for all of your employees

-If you’re the director of a limited company with a salary, you will need your own P60 to enter the information on the employment page of your Self Assessment tax return.
-If you’re a sole trader or a partner in a partnership, you and any partners aren’t employees of the business so you shouldn’t be included in payroll and won’t require a P60.
+If you’re the director of a limited company with a salary, you will need your own P60.
+If you run payroll through FreeAgent, the software will automatically fill in your P60 information on the ‘Employment’ page of your Self Assessment tax return.

-Following these three steps should help you feel like you’ve got this payroll year-end in the bag!
-If you’d like one handy place to run your payroll and manage your business admin then why not try a 30-day free trial of FreeAgent?
+If you’d like one handy place to run your payroll and manage your business admin, why not try a 30-day free trial of FreeAgent?

 Disclaimer: The content included in this blog post is based on our understanding of tax law at the time of publication.
 It may be subject to change and may not be applicable to your circumstances, so should not be relied upon.
 You are responsible for complying with tax law and should seek independent advice if you require further information about the content included in this blog post.
 If you don't have an accountant, take a look at our directory to find a FreeAgent Practice Partner based in your local area.